pderop/reactor-netty-httpclient-benchmarks/README.md

 Gatling -> frontend -> backend

 In Gatling, there are three scenarios: "Get", "Post", and "Post2"
-- Get: a small GET request is sent to the frontend, which forwards it to the backend
+- Get: a small HTTP/2 GET request is sent to the frontend, which forwards it to the backend
-- Post: same as Get, but with Post with a 1k json payload in both request and response
+- Post: same as HTTP/2 Get, but with POST with a 1k json payload in both request and response
 - Post2: a more complex scenario (the json payload is parsed by the frontend):

 ```mermaid